panda-net/panda/README.md

 **samples/kmod/cls** contains a sample kernel module that runs the PANDA Parser using the panda classifier.
 For more information see
 [kmod](documentation/kmod.md).

+# dpdk

+**samples/dpdk/dpdk_snoop_app** contains a sample app which uses DPDK stack to snoop packets from available DPDK driver ready interfaces (DPDK RX ports) and uses the PANDA Parser to extract information from the packets.
+For more information see [dpdk_snoop_app](samples/dpdk/dpdk-snoop-app/README.md).